 One of my favorite things to collect are cork bulletin boards.

-I generally have a stash accumulated from the thrift stores, however sometimes their cork surfaces can be a little scratched…
+So what I do is generally collect bulletin boards from the thrift stores, however sometimes their cork surfaces can be a little scratched…

 For that reason, the last time I was in a big box office supply store, I treated myself to a brand spankin’ new one!
 Just in case.